What Is an ATV Bill of Sale?

 Prepare your ATV for sale by completing the following tasks:

 - Inspect: Fully inspect to identify any problems or damage.
 You can remove coverings and inspect them visually, check battery terminals, look for tire damage, detect any leaks, and test the shocks.
-You can also perform a test drive, mainly if you haven’t used it recently.
+You can also perform a test drive, mainly if you haven’t used it recently, to understand its performance.

-- Make repairs: Make and perform standard maintenance to increase your asking price.
-You may have to replace the spark plugs, brake pads, or shocks, flush the coolant, make cable adjustments, and perform oil/oil filter changes.
+- Make repairs: Perform standard maintenance and make necessary repairs to increase your asking price.
+You may have to replace the spark plugs or brake pads, flush the coolant, make cable adjustments, and perform oil/oil filter changes.

-- Clean: Cleaning the vehicle can help the seller make it more appealing and find a new owner.
-It may involve washing/polishing the exterior and detailing the steering wheel, cupholders, and pedals.
+- Clean: Cleaning the vehicle can help the seller make it more appealing.
+The cleaning process may involve washing/polishing the exterior and detailing the steering wheel, cupholders, and pedals.

 Step 2 – Determine a Fair Price

-Once you’ve prepared your vehicle for sale, you can determine a fair price using these tips:
+Once you prepare your ATV for sale, you can determine a fair price using these tips:

 - Consider the age and condition.
-Evaluate your vehicle’s age and condition to assess its worth to a potential buyer.
+Evaluate your ATV’s age and condition to assess its worth to a potential buyer.

 - Check for comparable sales.
 Look up listings for vehicles of a similar make, model, age, and condition to determine what a buyer might be willing to pay.

 - Get a professional inspection.
-Have a professional inspect your vehicle to determine its value.
+Have a professional inspect your ATV to determine its value.

 - Use online valuation tools.
 Use tools like Kelley Blue Book, J.D.
 Power, and Power Motorsports to estimate your vehicle’s value.